Pullusb/GP_brush_fill/README.md

 #### Todo:

+- Show only fill materials in the combo box.

 - Replace the stroke in 3D view (adding a fill to a previous one make it pop to the top)

 - Make it orthographic view compatible (if possible with screen coordinates calculations).

 - Work with stroke without fill

-- add a curve pressure for tablet pen
+- Add a curve pressure for tablet pen (impossible to add mapping curve properties)

 - add thickness as a scene properties (exposed to UI if any)

-- add specific material path to use (automaticly added to material of the object if not listed)

 - maybe : add a way to handle rapid radius change (like 'F' for classic blender brush.)

-- in additive mode : add a shape when nothing is instersected

 - maybe reorder encountered shape list by screen space proximity to stroke starting point (might greatly slow down)